epctex/xing-scraper/README.md

 - `search`: (Optional) (String) Keyword that you want to search on XING.

 - `startUrls`: (Optional) (Array) List of XING URLs.
-You should only provide profile, job, community, company, group or job search URLs.
+You should only provide profile, job, community, company, group, or job search URLs.

 - `location`: (Optional) (String) Location that you want to filter your search on XING.

 - `radius`: (Optional) (Number) Radius that you want to filter your search on XING.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).